simoncblyth/opticks/notes/performance.rst

 it is necessary to treat this as a "black box" and adopt an experimental approach to tuning.

-1. establish several benchmark geometries including both analytic and triangulated forms and a range of optical simulations that are similar to the intended target simulation but more controllable in the sense of being able to scan the numbers of photons
+1. establish several benchmark geometries including a range of optical simulations that are similar to the intended target simulation but more controllable in the sense of being able to scan the numbers of photons

 2. make measurements scanning the numbers of photons up to the VRAM